abpframework/abp/docs/en/SignalR-Integration.md

 ### Hub Route & Mapping

-ABP automatically registers Hubs to the [dependency injection](Dependency-Injection.md) (as transient) and maps the hub endpoint.
+ABP automatically registers all the hubs to the [dependency injection](Dependency-Injection.md) (as transient) and maps the hub endpoint.
 So, you don't have to use the ` app.UseEndpoints(...)` to map your hubs.
 Hub route (URL) is determined conventionally based on your hub name.

 Example: